Grant Cycles & Areas of Interest

 The Fund supports a broad range of activities benefiting the people of Lincoln, Nebraska, including but not limited to the Areas of Interest described below.
 We are interested in reviewing plans for pilot projects and innovative programs, as well as requests for operational support and sustained growth for organizations whose work coincides with the purposes of the foundation.
 The foundation funds both direct services and policy programs.

 WCF especially looks forward to opportunities to review proposals joining partners (academic, community, government, business, public service, faith-based) to explore ways to integrate perspectives and talents toward common goals.
-We support projects that involve coalition-building, public education and advocacy to affect positive social change and improve opportunities for all citizens.
+We support projects that involve coalition-building, public education and advocacy to effect positive social change and improve opportunities for all citizens.

 Arts & Culture

 Visual art, literature, dance, theater, music and mixed media presentations are cornerstones of a community’s aesthetic and ethical being.
 They can bind people through shared experience and understanding.
 They stimulate thought, communication and creativity.
 Woods supports programs in the arts and humanities that will enhance or develop the common aesthetic spirit.

 Programs that connect the arts and humanities with nontraditional participants are of special interest to the Fund.

 Civic & Community

 To sustain or increase its vitality, a community must consistently nurture its development, particularly as that development impacts underrepresented residents.
 The Fund supports projects that empower those with fewer advantages to participate in the economic system and that foster community participation and responsibility, thus engaging people to solve problems and improve opportunities for all.
 Advocacy groups, neighborhood, legal, volunteer and community organizations are effective avenues to promote civic participation and leadership.
 Woods recognizes the growing need in Lincoln for affordable housing and supports programs that expand its availability.

 The need for individuals to achieve self-sufficiency has been identified as a primary community concern.
 The Fund encourages submission of proposals that suggest creative approaches to helping people escape poverty and become work ready.